iredmail/docs/en_US/upgrade/0-upgrade.ee.md

 service iredmail start
 ```

-After upgraded binary, please empty the web browser cache first, then login to
+After upgraded binary, please __empty the web browser cache first__, then login to
 the web UI as global admin.
 If there's some update for deployed software like
 Postfix, Dovecot, Nginx, etc, it will show a banner with `Upgrade` button,
 click it to finish the upgrade.